Fan Noli: Downfall and exile

 Committee" (Komiteti Nacional Revolucionar) also known as KONARE in Vienna.
 The committee published the periodical called "National Freedom" (Liria Kombëtare).
 Some of the early Albanian communists as Halim Xhelo or Riza Cerova would start their publishing activities here.
 The committee aimed in overthrowing Zogu and his cast and restoring democracy.
 Despite the efforts, the committee's access and influence in Albania would be limited.
 With the intervention of Kosta Boshnjaku, an old communist and KONARE member, the organization would receive unconditioned monetary support from the Comintern.
 Also Noli and Boshnjaku would make possible for exile members of the Committee for the National Defence of Kosovo (outlawed by Zogu) to get the same financial support.

 In 1928, KONARE changed its name to "Committee of National Liberation" (Komiteti i Çlirimit Kombëtar).
 Meanwhile, in Albania, after three years of republican regime, the "National Council" declared Albania a Constitutional Monarchy, and Ahmet Zogu became king.

 Noli moved back to the United States in 1932 and formed a republican opposition to Zogu, who had since proclaimed himself "King Zog I".
 Over the next years, he continued his education, studying and later teaching Byzantine music, and continued developing and promoting the autocephalous Albanian Orthodox Church he had helped to found.
-While in exile, he briefly allied with King Zog, who fled Albania before the invading Italians in 1939, but was unable to set a firm anti-Axis, anti-Communist front.

 After the war, Noli established some ties with the communist government of Enver Hoxha, which seized power in 1944.
 He unsuccessfully urged the U.S. government to recognize the regime, but Hoxha's increasing persecution of all religions prevented Noli's church from maintaining ties with the Orthodox hierarchy in Albania.
-Despite the Hoxha regime's anticlerical bent, Noli's ardent Albanian nationalism brought the bishop to the attention of the U.S. Federal Bureau of Investigation.
+Despite the Hoxha regime's anticlerical bent, Noli's ardent Albanian nationalism brought the bishop to the attention of the U.S. Federal Bureau of Investigation (FBI).
 The FBI's Boston office kept the bishop under investigation for more than a decade with no final outcome to the probe.